cybertraining-dsc/reu2022/project/graphics/bokeh.md

 export_svg(fig, filename="file-name.svg")
 ```

+Assignment:

+* find out how to add a dpi to the png image.
+Set it to 300dpi.
+* modify this document and the code accordingly

 Note that Chromium is slow and this process may take delay the
 execution and performance of the program.